 The four-vector to the left of each arrow has components given by the four-tuple to the right of each arrow, as measured in the frame marked underneath each arrow.
 For our 2D model, the index $j\in\{1,2\}$ denotes each spatial direction and there is no motion in the third dimension.
 Primed quantities are measured in $\frameM$, where we define $\vu{x}_{1'}'\equiv\vu{x}'$ and $\vu{x}_{2'}'\equiv\vu{y}'$ for convenience.
 Similarly, we name the ``longitudinal" direction $\vu{x}_{1}\equiv\vu{x}$ as the sail's intended propulsion direction, and name the ``transverse" (or ``lateral'') direction $\vu{x}_{2}\equiv\vu{y}$.
 Frame $\frameM$ has velocity $\vb{v} = [v_x,v_y]^T$ with respect to frame $\frameL$, corresponding to the instantaneous velocity of the sail's CoM.
 The four-basis of $\frameM$ (Eq.~\eqref{eq:basisM}) is obtained from the $\frameL$ basis (Eq.~\eqref{eq:basisL}) via an inverse Lorentz transformation, \textit{i.e.} $\vec{f}_{\mu'}=\Lambda(-\vb{v})^{\nu}_{\mu'} \vec{f}_{\nu}$.
 Einstein summation is implied over the Greek indices spanning $\{0,3\}$ and the Lorentz transformation matrix $\Lambda(\vb{v})$ is given in Appendix~\ref{app:Lorentz Transformation}.
 Note $\frameM$ is defined by a Lorentz boost from $\frameL$, which implies both frames' origin coincide at the origin of time.
 The CoM is thus not generally at the origin of $\frameM$, but at some coordinates $x'(t'),y'(t')$.

-We assume a Gaussian laser beam in frame $\frameL$ with intensity $I=I_0 \exp[-2(y/w)^2]$.
-For simplicity, we approximate the beam half-width $w$ to be constant along the propagation direction ($\hat{\mathbf{x}}$) in frame $\frameL$.
+We assume a Gaussian laser beam in frame $\frameL$ with intensity $I=I_0 \exp[-2(y/w)^2]$ for $I_0$ the peak intensity and $w$ the beam half-width.
+For simplicity, we approximate $w$ to be constant along the propagation direction ($\hat{\mathbf{x}}$) in frame $\frameL$.
 Such a perfectly collimated beam is unrealistic, but in practice could be achieved by dynamically focusing the laser beam to maintain a constant beam width at the sail.
-Moreover, since the wavelength of the laser $\lzero$ ($\nu_0 = c/\lambda_0$ the laser-emission frequency) is much smaller than $w$, we approximate the Gaussian's angular spread to be negligible, characterizing the beam by a single wave four-vector $\vec{k} \xrightarrow[\frameL]{}k_0(1, \vu{x})$, where $k_0=2\pi/\lzero$.
+Moreover, since the wavelength of the laser $\lzero$ ($\nu_0 = c/\lzero$ the laser-emission frequency) is much smaller than $w$, we approximate the Gaussian's angular spread to be negligible, characterizing the beam by a single wave four-vector $\vec{k} \xrightarrow[\frameL]{}k_0(1, \vu{x})$, where $k_0=2\pi/\lzero$.

 We define sail-body coordinates $(\gxM, \gyM)$, where $\vu{g}_1'$ is perpendicular to the sail surface and $\vu{g}_2'$ is parallel to the sail surface.
 The origin of $(\gxM, \gyM)$ coincides with the sail's CoM.
 For the right (left) sail section, $\gyM \in [0,L'/2]$ ($\gyM \in [-L'/2,0]$), where $L'$ is the length of the full structure.